bucs110fall2023/final-project-team-e/README.md

     Test Steps:
     1. Start the game.
     2. Check for readable point counter in top corner.
-    3. Each time an apple is collected, verify that the point count increases by 1.
+    3. Each time a fruit is collected, verify that the point count increases by 1.
     Expected Outcome: The point counter will be visible in the corner of the screen, increasing by 1 with each apple that is collected.

 Test Case 4: Game Over Screen